glimpse-editor/getglimpse-web/content/downloads.md

 The latest release is Glimpse 0.1.0, and it is provided under the terms of the GNU General Public License v3.
 [Release Notes](../posts/glimpse-0-1-0-released/)

 ### Windows
 Glimpse 0.1.0 is supported on systems running Windows 7 or later.
-If you are not sure which file to download, choose the 32-bit installer.
+If you are not sure which file to download, [click this link](#).

 #### Glimpse 0.1.0 32-bit installer
 [Torrent](#) | [Direct download](#)